 - Automatic Message Translator: auto-translates messages, with support for many languages

-- WhatsApp™ Auto Translate Assistant: designed for Web users, auto-translates sent/received messages
+- WhatsApp™ Auto Translate Assistant: seamless in-browser Translator for WhatsApp experience.

 - WADesk auto real-time translate: real-time translation in WhatsApp Web, auto language recognition & translation